fennel-ai/client/docs/pages/concepts/source.md

 ### Change Data Capture (CDC)

-Fennel can also do CDC ingestion for Postgres and MySQL.
+Fennel can also do CDC ingestion for Postgres and MySQL, which is even cheaper from a load point of view because all Fennel does is consume the binlog.
 However, that requires setting some permissions on your Postgres/MySQL instances.
 Please talk to Fennel team if you want this enabled.

+Fennel can also ingest debezium format CDC data via many other sources like Kafka, Kinesis, S3, Webhook etc.